Regd.No.: 126198/071/072

 Day 2 : Drive to Beni 830m via Pokhara 860 m – 07 hrs.

-An early morning drive of about seven hours to Beni town via the popular tourist city at Pokhara, this scenic and interesting drive carry’s on with awesome vista of Mt.
+An early morning drive of about seven hours to Beni town via the popular tourist city at Pokhara, this scenic and interesting drive carries on with an awesome vista of Mt.
 Annapurna-Manaslu and Mt.
-Dhaulagiri range including the famousmajestic Machhapuchhre the Fish Tail peak.
-On reaching Pokhara, drive continues for another 04 hours to Beni town, on reaching at Beni by late afternoon or evening, transfer to the best tourist standard hotel or lodge for overnight stop, Beni a large town and headquarter of Dhaulagiri and Myagdi district.
+Dhaulagiri range including the famous majestic Machhapuchhre the Fish Tail peak.
+On reaching Pokhara, the drive continues for another 04 hours to Beni town, on reaching Beni by late afternoon or evening, transfer to the best tourist standard hotel or lodge for an overnight stop, Beni a large town and headquarters of Dhaulagiri and Myagdi district.

 Food